oracle/crossplane-provider-oci/docs/migration_quickstart.md

     bucket.objectstorage.oci.upbound.io/bucket-via-crossplane4   True    True    n/iddevjmhjw0n/b/bucket-via-crossplane   17m
     ```

----

-## Approaches to Avoid

-**Do not change sub provider metadata names during migration.**
-If you change sub provider metadata names (for example, from `oracle-samples-provider-oci-objectstorage` to `oracle-provider-oci-objectstorage`), existing managed objects will no longer be tracked, and you may orphan resources in Oracle Cloud.

 For advanced migration or troubleshooting, please refer to the [official documentation](https://docs.crossplane.io/latest/) and thoroughly test your process before using it in production.